SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 Chow (6-8F) can cause a different monster to level up, so watch the message log closely.<br/>Remember that you can use Deception or Blazing Heat to deal with a leveled up monster if needed.

-Dangerous monsters who appear between 9-15F:<br/>Nashagga (70 HP, 21 atk) attacks 2 times per turn - don't be deceived by its lower attack stat.<br/>Explochin (120 HP, 25 atk) stops moving when HP &le; 50%, and explodes when HP &le; 24.
+Dangerous monsters who appear between 9-15F:<br/>Nashagga (70 HP, 21 atk) attacks 2 times per turn - don't be deceived by its lower attack stat.<br/>Explochin (120 HP, 25 atk) turns red when HP &le; 50%, and explodes when HP &le; 24 (96+ damage dealt).

 ### 12-15F